duneanalytics/docs/docs/data-tables/spellbook/contributing/index.md

 title: Spellbook
 ---

-## Casting a Spell from scratch
+## Add a Spell from scratch

+You can add a view, seed file (excel/csv), or materialized table (incremental or not) using spellbook.

-If you're a learn by doing type of person, check out our How to Cast a Spell guide here:
+If you're a learn by doing type of person, check out our How to Add a Spell guide here:

 <div class="cards grid" markdown>
 - [How to Add a Spell](../contributing/Adding%20A%20Spell/index.md)